 R310.1 Emergency escape and rescue required.
-Basements and every sleeping room shall have at least one operable emergency escape and rescue opening.
-Where basements contain one or more sleeping rooms, emergency egress and rescue openings shall be required in each sleeping room, but shall not be required in adjoining areas of the basement.
+Basements, and every sleeping room shall have at least one operable emergency escape and rescue opening.
+Where basements contain one or more sleeping rooms, emergency egress and rescue openings shall be required in each sleeping room.
 Where emergency escape and rescue openings are provided they shall have a sill height of not more than 44 inches (1118 mm) above the floor.
 Where a door opening having a threshold below the adjacent ground elevation serves as an emergency escape and rescue opening and is provided with a bulkhead enclosure, the bulkhead enclosure shall comply with Section R310.3.
-The net clear opening dimensions required by this section shall be obtained by the normal operation of the emergency escape and rescue openings with a finished sill height below the adjacent ground elevation shall be provided with a window well in accordance with Section R310.2.
+The net clear opening dimensions required by this section shall be obtained by the normal operation of the emergency escape and rescue opening from the inside.
+Emergency escape and rescue openings with a finished sill height below the adjacent ground elevation shall be provided with a window well in accordance with Section R310.2.
 Emergency escape and rescue openings shall open directly into a public way, or to a yard or court that opens to a public way.

-Exception: Basements used only to house mechanical equipment and not exceeding total floor area of 200 square feet (18.58 m^2) .
+Exception: Basements used only to house mechanical equipment and not exceeding total floor area of 200 square feet (18.58 m2).